scanno/nl.scanno.mqtt/README.md

 - Userid for the broker connection
 - Password to use for the broker connection

-# You need access to a MQTT brokerto br abe to use this app.
+# You need access to a MQTT broker to be abe to use this app.